July 22nd, 2019

 Elevation profile of the ridgeline hike…ouch!

 A spring lies ahead at a saddle, making it 28.5 miles for the day.
 We have to go about 0.1 mile down from the ridge to get to the spring and once there, I am too tired to go back up.
-Plus, it is threatening to rain and lightning, so it would not be prudent to continue on the exposed ridge.
+Plus, it’s threatening to rain and lightning, so it wouldn’t be prudent to continue on the exposed ridge.

 The spring is built-up to dump into a cow trough, but it no longer holds water and so there is no recent cow activity (as in lots of poop and mud).
 Whoever constructed this watering hole created a flat spot just big enough to fit two tents.
 Perfect!
-Most amazingly, there are hardly any flies or mosquitos.
+Most amazingly, there are hardly any flies or mosquitoes.
 For the first time in awhile, I am able to cook and relax outside.
 It ends up being such a great campsite, especially considering that there isn’t anything else but exposed ridge for almost 10 miles in either direction.
+Sad to say, we see Samson walking past on the ridgeline.
+We yell and wave at him, hoping he’ll camp with us but our camo tents seem to cloak our voices as well as our position.
+He doesn’t see or hear us.
+Oh well.